BrowserWorks/website/src/content/docs/blog/waterfox-browser-choice-alliance.md

 ---
-title: 'BrowserWorks Is Part of the Browser Choice Alliance'
+title: "BrowserWorks Is Part of the Browser Choice Alliance"
 date: 2024-11-26
 author: Alex
 ---